The stand-up scene and Quebecois humor in Quebec

 Web

-Several Quebec City comedians built their online audience before taking to the stage.
-Filmed sketches, comedy podcasts, TikTok and YouTube presence: the digital generation has found its own platforms.
+Several Québec comedians built their audience online before taking the stage.
+Filmed sketches, comedy podcasts, TikTok and YouTube presences: the digital generation has found its own platforms.

 PlatformWeb, podcasts, social media

-From small neighborhood venues to downtown theaters, Quebec City has a network of places dedicated to humor and performing arts.
+From small neighborhood venues to downtown theaters, Québec has a network of places dedicated to humor and performing arts.

 Intimate

-Saint-Roch and Limoilou are home to several small venues and bars that regularly host comedy nights.
-The atmosphere is more relaxed, the contact with the artists more direct, and ticket prices are often very affordable.
+Saint-Roch and Limoilou house several small venues and bars that regularly host comedy nights.
+The atmosphere is more relaxed, the contact with artists more direct, and the entrance fees often very affordable.

 Capacity50 to 200 seats